UBC-MDS/Group24-pystats/README.md

 pystats is a statistical package that performs normal distributions calculations.
 This package hopes to serve statisticians, data scientists, and researchers looking to derive meaningful insights from their data.

-It features the following four functions:
+It features the following functions:
 1. rnorm
 2. pnorm
 3. qnorm